 Why is divorce and suicide a fatal brew for men?
 Why does divorce make men more suicidal than women?
-And the most important question is what can be done about the silent epidemic of male suicide?
-Overall – men in this country are four times more likely than women to take their own lives.1)https://afsp.org/about-suicide/suicide-statistics/
+In general, men in the United States are four times more likely than women to take their own lives.1)https://afsp.org/about-suicide/suicide-statistics/

 The Shocking Divorce and Suicide Statistics for Men

 Men commit suicide at a rate 3-4 times higher than women.2)The Canadian Mental Health Association Marital breakdown is often a factor.
 “Divorce is a tipping point for a lot of guys,” says Prof. John Oliffe, a University of B.C. psychology researcher.
 Professor Oliffe is part of a team fighting male depression and suicide.
 “Divorce is a classic factor in suicide because divorced men are at high risk to become isolated.
 There are so many examples of good men ending their own lives.”

 North American divorced men are eight times more likely to commit suicide than women.
 Professor AJ Kposowa used data to analyze the effects of marital status on suicide risk3)Department of Sociology, University of California.
-He found that divorced men were more than twice as likely to commit suicide as married men, and almost 10 times more likely to kill themselves than divorced women.4)http://vancouversun.com/news/staff-blogs/men-and-suicide-the-silent-epidemic
+He found that divorced men were more than twice as likely to commit suicide as married men.
+And divorced men are almost 10 times more likely to kill themselves than divorced women.4)http://vancouversun.com/news/staff-blogs/men-and-suicide-the-silent-epidemic

 The Wrong Reasons assumed for Divorce and Suicide among Men